shamzinator-ai/nps-survey-analyzer-/README.md

 - Displays the number of rows after filters are applied.
 - These KPIs and charts are shown before the detailed report for quick insight.
 - Downloadable results and pivot tables.
-- Use the **Download Charts PDF** button to save all graphs with their question explanations.
+- Use the **Download Charts PDF** button to save all graphs with their question titles.
 - Use the **Download Tables PDF** button to save each pivot table with its question text.
+- A second **Download Charts PDF** button appears after processing so you can download the graphs at the end as well.
 - Use the **Download Everything PDF** button to save all charts, tables and the report in one file.
 - Generate a narrative report and download it as a DOCX or via **Download Everything PDF**.
 - Filter data by multiple segment columns at once (e.g., Country and Career Type).